nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.4 Tutorial Group features

 #### 5.4.1 - View all Tutorial Groups in a Module: `viewTG`
 **You can display all Tutorial Groups in a Module with this command.
-You can indicated which Module's Tutorial Groups to view by entering its index in the current list.**
+You can indicate which Module's Tutorial Groups to view by entering its index in the current list.**

 Format: `viewTG MODULE_INDEX`
 Where MODULE_INDEX is the target Module's index in the currently displayed Module List.